charts

 storage.global.smb bool false Specifies whether to use an SMB share for the global storage.

 storage.global.storage string "" The amount of persistent storage allocated for the global storage.
-This setting is ignored if SMB is enabled for said storage.
 Default: "1Gi".

 storage.global.storageClassName string "" The storage class name used for dynamically provisioning a persistent volume for the global storage.
-This setting is ignored if SMB is enabled for said storage.
 Default: "longhorn".

 storage.global.subPath string "" The subpath within the global storage to mount to the container.
 Leave empty if not required.